Simply Business homepage

 Share on FacebookShare on TwitterShare on LinkedIn

 We’ve all felt it.
-From the pang of realizing your favorite snack has gotten more expensive to the stress you feel watching the numbers rising at the gas pump, inflation can be a burden to you — and your wallet.
+From the pang of realizing your favorite snack has become more expensive to the stress of watching gas pump numbers rise, inflation can be a burden on you — and your wallet.

 What is Inflation?

-Like everything else, inflation has both upsides and downsides.
+Like everything else, inflation has both its upsides and downsides.
 The Federal Reserve has determined that an annual inflation rate of 2% is just high enough to prevent weakening the economy.
 If inflation is too steep, however, consumers start to buy less.
-Increased prices with stagnant wages mean consumers likely have less money to spend on nonessential goods and services.
+Increased prices with stagnant wages mean consumers likely have less money to spend on nonessential goods and services, and that can impact your bottom line.

 How to Manage Inflation as a Small Business Owner

-Rethinking your approach can help keep your business on track.
-Here are three strategies to consider for guarding your small business against inflation.
+Even when times are good, a set-it-and-forget-it approach can hurt your small business.
+Rethinking your tactics and making regular adjustments can help your business stay on track.
+Here are three strategies to consider for guarding against small business inflation.

-A practical first step for combating inflation is to get a good idea of where your money is going and whether there are any areas where costs can be trimmed down.
+A practical first step for combating small business inflation is to get a good idea of where your money is going and whether there are any areas where costs can be trimmed.

 The Harvard Business Review recommends getting spending visibility.
 Make sure it’s broken down into categories that clearly illustrate which parts of your business the money is going to.
-Doing so may illuminate which business units and cost categories are hitting your wallet the hardest.
+Doing so may illuminate which business units and cost categories hit your wallet the hardest.

 Think strategically.
-Look for ways to minimize the spending that could increase your profits, or consider more strategic spending that will protect your employees and clientele.
-This may mean investing in employee education or a commitment to the highest-quality customer experience.
-Doing so shows that you value your employees and customers, and ultimately will help set your small business apart from its competitors.
+Look for ways to minimize spending that could increase your profits, or consider more business-savvy investments to protect your employees and clientele.
+This may mean allocating capital toward employee education or committing to a higher-quality customer experience.
+Doing so shows that you value your employees and customers and can help set your small business apart from competitors.

-Prices may be going up, but that doesn’t mean your profits will go up with them.
+When prices go up, that doesn’t mean your profits will automatically go up with them.
 Increased costs can result in tighter profit margins.
-Make sure to prioritize maintaining the value you offer to your customers without taking a major financial loss.
+So make sure to prioritize maintaining the value you offer to your customers without taking a major financial loss.

 It may sound drastic, but this may involve eliminating work.
-You could, for example, reduce the number of services you offer or limit the products you sell.
+For example, you could reduce the number of services you offer or limit your products.
 Trim down your menu.
-Not only does taking something off your plate cut back on costs — it also may allow you and your team to give more attention to your most popular and profitable services.
+Not only does this help reduce costs, but it also may allow you and your team to provide more attention to your most profitable services.

-Streamlining your offerings and simplifying your processes can help reduce your overhead costs without transferring too much of the inflation to your customers via price increases.
+Streamlining your offerings and simplifying your processes can help trim overhead costs without transferring too much inflation to your customers via price increases.

 Protecting Your Business